Babylicious: Marketing

 The title of the film was announced on 15 December 2022, along with a first look.
 The official teaser was released online by Coconut Entertainment on 22 December 2022 to rave reviews.
 The Express Tribune described Babylicious' teaser "as sweet as one romantic film can be".

 The official film trailer was released on 11 January 2023.

-Soundtrack
+Music and soundtrack

 The film album is primarily composed by Adrian David.

 The first single, titled "Mann Ranjhan", was released on 30 December 2022.
 Pop culture website Something Haute hailed the song "a memorable addition to the list of melodious love songs from Pakistani films."

 The second single, titled "Ghazab Kurriye", accompanied by its music video was released on 14 February 2023.
 The music video of the song made waves for its production design, costumes and choreography with more than one publication labeling it the wedding anthem of the year.
+The music is produced by Kashan Admani.
+The complete soundtrack was released on 21 May 2023, receiving positive reviews from the critics.
+Babylicious' songs are based on love, passion, and longing.

 Release

 The film was initially scheduled to release on 10 February 2023.
 However it is now postponed to 27 June 2023, coinciding with the Eid festival.